Lukious/No-Korean-At-Code/README.md

 ### Working
 Let possible to edit .py format file (Now only possible for .c and .cpp format file)

+Not support .py yet

 ### TODO
-Mulyiplr file translating (To target dir)
+Multi file translating (To target dir)